 Tickets for each of the catacombs on the Appian Way, Saint Domitilla, Saint Callixtus, and Saint Sebastian, are €8 each.

-You can purchase tickets in advance from the Saint Domitilla and Saint Callixtus booking office online or over the phone.
+You can purchase tickets in advance from the Saint Domitilla and Saint Callixtus booking offices online or over the phone.
 Advance booking for Saint Sebastian must be done in person.

 If you take a guided tour, you can see more of the Appian Way above ground with transportation included!

-This section provides details about tours that include admission to the Roman Catacombs, covering information such as ticket prices, locations visited, and more.
+This section provides details about guided tours of the catacombs that include admission to the Roman Catacombs, covering information such as ticket prices, locations visited, and more.

 This company offers two tours which include admission to various catacombs in Rome.

-Their day tour covers admission to Saint Sebastian Catacombs, Case Romane del Celio and the Capuchin Crypt.
+Their day tour covers admission to the Catacombs of Saint Sebastian, the Catacombs of San Callisto, the Catacombs of San Sebastiano, the Catacombs of Priscilla, Case Romane del Celio, and the Capuchin Crypt.

-On their night tour, customers can expect to visit the Saint Sebastian Catacombs, Capuchin Crypt, and Capuchin Museum.
+On their night tour, customers can expect to visit the Saint Sebastian Catacombs, Capuchin Crypt, Capuchin Museum, Holy Stairs, Churches of Rome, and Vatican Museum.qa1

 Each tour will be led by a professional guide who will provide a plethora of information about each of the catacombs you will visit.